 The flu can hit quickly and last for a few weeks, meaning time off work or school and staying away from family and friends.
 You never forget the flu!

 The flu doesn’t discriminate, and anyone can be affected – that’s why it’s so important that everyone in the community protects themselves against the flu this season by getting their flu shot.

 When should I get the flu shot?

-Am I eligible for the free flu shot under the National Immunisation Program?
+Am I eligible for the free flu vaccine?

-- People aged 6 months and over with medical conditions that mean they have a higher risk of getting serious disease (e.g. diabetes, severe asthma, lung or heart disease)
+- people aged six months and over with medical conditions predisposing them to severe influenza (e.g. severe asthma, lung or heart disease, low immunity or diabetes)